Rapid growth of wind power is happening.

 Vattenfall’s purpose is clear.
 We want to make fossil-free living possible within one generation.
 Expanding and integrating new renewable generation capacity is a core part of that mission.
 Today, 35% of Vattenfall‘s generation capacity comes from renewable sources, and wind power is a growing pillar of our strategy.
 We are aiming for a strong portfolio of onshore and offshore wind in combination with solar and battery technology – to continue to play a strong role in the European energy transition.

 We are a market leader in both onshore and offshore wind, with around 50 wind farms in operation across five countries.
 Vattenfall is well underway with its growth plan given the successful tenders awarded for Hollandse Kust South 1-4, Danish Kriegers Flak (602 MW) and Vesterhav South/North as well as successful project developments in onshore, such as Blakliden/Fäbodberget.
 As of early 2020, Vattenfall has almost 1,300 MW of wind capacity under construction.

 Rapid growth of wind power is happening and Vattenfall is looking into further minimising the carbon footprint of wind turbines.
 Learn more in this video.

 Examples of our flagship projects

 Horns Rev 3 offshore wind farm

 Horns Rev 3’s 49 wind turbines have a total installed capacity of 407 MW, making it Denmark’s and Vattenfall’s largest wind farm.
-It is expected that Horns Rev 3, which is located 25 to 40 km off the west coast of Jutland, will generate around 1,700 GWh annually, thereby increasing Danish electricity generation from wind by around 12 per cent.
+Horns Rev 3 is located 25 to 40 km off the west coast of Jutland and generates around 1,700 GWh annually, thereby increasing Danish electricity generation from wind by around 12%.
 This is enough to cover the annual consumption of around 425,000 Danish households.